 However, only a fool would start their brand story with a blank piece of paper.
 You will likely end up with a randomized chance at success.

-It starts with doing your homework of your Brand Positioning Statement
+It starts with doing the homework of your Brand Positioning Statement

 Build a big idea that summarizes the brand promise

 Once you have a brand positioning statement, you need to figure your brand’s big idea.
-There is value in turning your positioning into a 7 second pitch.
-What is your “SHOUT FROM THE MOUNTAIN”.
-It forces you to want to scream just ONE THING about your brand—keep it simple.
-You can’t scream a long sentence.
+There is value in turning your positioning into a 7-second pitch.

 Turn your brand positioning and big idea into a brand concept